9 Office Wellness Hacks to Introduce to Your Workplace

 Providing a fruit bowl and herbal tea options helps promote healthy wellbeing among staff, with the benefit of your staff feeling cared for.
 While Friday beers and chocolate or doughnuts can be a welcome treat for staff (we love both of those too!), providing a healthy option on a daily basis shows that you really care about their wellbeing.
 Herbal teas can pack a punch of health benefits, so let your staff get creative with the selection and hand the reigns over to them to choose which ones they'd like to see in the kitchen selection.

-Not only can you have an easy-to-use employee in out board but the visitor management system allows visitors to sign in easily, sending an email and SMS notification (optional) to the member of staff being visited.
+Not only can you have an easy-to-use employee in/out board but the visitor management system allows visitors to sign in easily, sending an email and SMS notification (optional) to the member of staff being visited.
 By taking the first step towards a more automated workspace with a visitor management system, it becomes easy to introduce more advanced tech later on.

-#5 Create an art buying committee
+5. Create an art buying committee

 A bright and colourful workspace is proven to have positive implications on productivity and mood.
-So why not launch an art buying committee for you workspace so everyone can have some input into how you dress up your office?
+So why not launch an art buying committee for your workspace so everyone can have some input into how you dress up your office?
 Having small teams who choose the art will not only help with workplace relationships but will also help build relationships with the local artist community.
 And it doesn't have to be a quick fix, it could be a year or two long project which always helps make the budget go a bit further.

 How about designating one hour a week for your staff to spend outdoors?
 This is next level biophilia in the workplace!
 Allowing your employees the freedom to get offsite and spend time with nature.
 Encourage them to spend one hour on work time getting out and doing something outside - even better, doing the activity with colleagues and having the opportunity to talk about work-related ideas or just bonding as a team!

-#7 The stand up desk
+7. Introduce a stand up desk

 A much debated topic in many workplaces (because for some, it just doesn't align with the budget to start giving everyone one), the stand up desk is a workplace wonder.
 For anyone with back problems who struggles to sit for long periods of time, or equally for the person in tip top health without those back problems who just can't sit still all day long, it’s a welcome relief.